kaby76/swigged.llvm/README.md

 fixed in SharpLang, and adds numerous unit tests (whereas SharpLang had only one test, calling only LLVM.ModuleCreateWithName("Module Name"), i.e., https://github.com/xen2/SharpLang/blob/coreclr/src/SharpLLVM.Tests/TestLLVM.cs).

+## Building application with Swigged.llvm:

+1) You will need to build your C# application in either x64 or x86 platform, or if built with AnyCPU platform, set the executable properties with:
+a)

 ## Build Instructions:

 Swigged.llvm requires a build of LLVM, described below.